 In late 2009, President Barack Obama announced a surge of troops in Afghanistan.
 In the first full year of that operation, 2010, of the nearly 500 U.S. troop deaths in Afghanistan, more than half were from Helmand province.
 It was the deadliest year of the war for American troops and also the deadliest in year in the province.

 Training can only teach you so much.
 There are certain things that you can’t understand unless you’ve lived it.
 Surviving a firefight is one of those things.
 The tension is high, and adrenaline fuels your every move.
 Every moment is life and death as grenades fly and bullets whistle past your ears.

-In November 2009, President Barack Obama announced that an 30,000 additional U.S. troops would be sent to an Afghanistan.
-Several thousand Marines from 1st Battalion and 3rd Battalion, 6th Marine Regiment were deployed to opium-rich Helmand province where the Taliban-held stronghold of Marjah was to be the the proving ground for counterinsurgency operations in Afghanistan.
+In November 2009, President Barack Obama announced that 30,000 additional U.S. troops would be sent to Afghanistan.
+Several thousand Marines were deployed to opium-rich Helmand province where the Taliban-held stronghold of Marjah was to be the proving ground for counterinsurgency operations in Afghanistan.
 On Feb.
 13, 2010, Marine and coalition forces launched an all out assault on Marjah.
 The attack was highly publicized and the city's diehard Taliban defenders had spent the previous month's turning Marjah into a heavily mined and well defended stronghold.